WaliHassanKhan/scheduler/README.txt

 Bootstrap

-PROJECT REQUIREMENTS :
+PROJECT INFORMATION :

-This is a very simple web application which handles appointments.
+This application handles appointments.

 The appointments are stored in a MongoDB Atlas (cloud database) containing two attributes.